Calysto/notebook-extensions/README.md

  * Create table of contents (TOC) and create references/citations
 * Spell check: spell check for markdown cells

-Part of the calico student interaction part:
+Student interaction:
 * Publish: your notebook, by copying it to a certain directory
-* Submit:
+* Submit: copies notebook to instructor

 These extensions where once part of the [Calico project](http://calicoproject.org/).